Digital Sense-Making: How SEEK Students Narrate their Transition

 NML Award: The New Media Lab Digital Dissertation Award (April 2014)

 The transition to college is challenging for all students and particularly so for low-income freshman and transfer students.
 For students in their first semester at an elite college, and in an engineering program, writing about their transitions using pen and paper contributed to positive outcomes such as improved GPA, graduation rates and reported health.
 Today, especially for youth, writing is increasingly created in digital forums like blogs and other social media sites.
-With NML’s help, Kreniske created a multisite WordPress network where a cohort of incoming CUNY freshman and transfer students will write about their new college experiences.
+With NML’s help, Kreniske created a multisite WordPress network where a cohort of incoming CUNY freshman and transfer students wrote about their new college experiences.
 Unlike pen and paper or a word-processor, the blog features a built-in comment section that emphasizes the explicitly social nature of writing.
 Writing to an active audience motivates writers and this may lead to increased investment of thought and emotions in their compositions.
 Researchers have only just begun to investigate how writing in social digital environments interacts with academic and emotional development.
 Given the importance of writing as a cultural and educational process, this research has implications for both teaching and research in the fields of writing and literacy and the ways that writing in different media contribute to the process of sense-making and subsequent academic adjustment and performance.

 Transitions and Sense-Making